Mudassir-Nawaz/Mudassir-Nawaz/README.md

 - 👋 Hi, I’m @Mudassir-Nawaz
-- 👀 I’m interested in web dev.
+- 👀 I’m interested in front-end development.
-- 🌱 I’m currently learning CSS,JS
+- 🌱 I’m currently learning JS and Bootstrap/Tailwind.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 Email: mudassirnawazjavaid@gmail.com